giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 ### Promtail

-As we are providing [Loki as Managed app](https://github.com/giantswarm/loki-app), we also provide our customers with [Promtail](https://github.com/giantswarm/promtail-app) for log collection and shipping.

-Note that Promtail can only be used with Loki but it provides a better integration with it (targets and labels found using Service Discovery instead of on the node directly).
+[Promtail](https://github.com/giantswarm/promtail-app) can only be used with Loki but it provides a better integration via its discovery mechanism rather than hardcoding file path.